thejoester/pf2e-alchemist-remaster-ducttape/README.md

 - The first time you use the Quick Alchemy macro (qaCraftAttack();) it will take a minute to load the screen.

+## How to use
+**Quick Alchemy:** Either import the Quick Alchemy macro from the compendium "Alchemist Duct Tape Macros", or create your own macro with the following code: `qaCraftAttack();`

+**Powerful Alchemy:** This will work automatically on infused item creation, any exiting infused items will need to be re-crafted.

 ## Features